JulianRami/FrontAppQuery/README.md

 # FrontAppQuery

+In this project, new users must be created every time the application is entered, otherwise the corresponding message will appear.
+Once inside, requests can be made to bigQuery through filters and the data found on the trends of said search will be graphed.
+You can save queries, see queries from other users and comment.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.

 ## Development server

+It is important to check the file \src\environment\environment.ts and configure the address of the API to which you are going to connect to work.
 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:9000/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding